AnisurRahmanJU/BD-Digital-Healthcare/README.md

-# BD Digital Healthcare
+# Symptom Checker
-Symptom Checker in Bangla in BD Digital Healthcare
+Symptom Checker in Bangla in Anika Medical And Healthcare